wp-plugins/whmcs-bridge/readme.txt

 == Changelog ==

+= 3.1.5 =
+* Fixed Account Info widget login form bug.
+Form now works when not logged in.

 = 3.1.4 =
 * Fixed double URL issue with SSL
 * Running SSL on the bridge page only now works correctly